What is a Comparison Rate?

 What isn't included?

-So, whilst the comparison rate is a useful tool for comparing the cost of different loans, it may not provide you with the total picture.
+So, whilst the interest rate is can be used to compare loans at a glance, it may not provide you with the total picture.
 It is really important that you also consider fees and charges that may be charged throughout the life of the loan.

 What to bear in mind